josemichaelrubio/my-pytorch-deep-learning/docs/enironment-yml_cheatsheet.md

     conda list -e > requirements.txt

+## Updating Conda and it's packages

+First, update Conda itself:

+    conda update -n base conda

+Then, update all the packages that Conda manages:

+    conda update --all

 ## More documentation on requirement.txt

 If you need more info on importing and exporting the requirements.txt file, go here: [Update_Install_requirements-txt.md](Update_Install_requirements-txt.md)